Affinity Arts - Making a difference in the world through art and design

 The 'Make it Right!' campaign was launched two years ago when Stephen researched the peace sign, its origins and its history, including its place as a logo of the 1960's generation.

 I decided to give the peace sign a new design that would encourage dialogue about peace, begin the conversation again.
-The peace sign is not a fashion, it is a reminder.... together, in our daily lives in the world, to never stop trying to "Make it Right!"
+The peace sign is not a fashion, it is a reminder.... together, in our daily lives in the world, to never stop trying to

 Please visit product page or e-mail us at: